-The fastest international transfer provider to China is Instarem.
-The cheapest provider we found is Instarem at 1.0E-5% Above Mid-Market Rate.
+The fastest international transfer provider to China is Wise.
+The cheapest provider we found is Wise at % Above Mid-Market Rate.

-If you’re looking for the best combination of price, speed, and reliability we recommend using Instarem when transferring SGD to CNY.
+If you’re looking for the best combination of price, speed, and reliability we recommend using Wise when transferring SGD to CNY.

-Alternatively, if you are unable to access Instarem for any reason, our comparison engine has found also to be very good options when sending SGD – CNY.
+Alternatively, if you are unable to access Wise for any reason, our comparison engine has found also to be very good options when sending SGD – CNY.

 Get the Best Rate and Sign Up for Rate Alerts Singapore to China